heclak/community-a4e-c/README.md

 - Place the `Mods\aircraft\A-4E-C` folder in into your Windows user folder's Saved Games folder for DCS, e.g. `C:\Users\username\Saved Games\DCS`

 - If you have installed other DCS World mods, you might already have the `Mods` and `aircraft` folders indicated in the file path.
-If this is the case, merge the new A-4E-C folder into the existing folders.
+If so, merge the new A-4E-C folder into the existing folders.

 - **Never install the A-4E-C files directly into your DCS World installation files!**